hbctraining/variant_analysis/lessons/04_fastqc.md

 #SBATCH -e fastqc_normal_%j.err
 ```

-Next, we will load the `FastQC` module:
+Next, we will add loading the `FastQC` module to our script:

 ```
 # Load module